Doc-Scripter/Article/README.md

 #### 3. Join Data science communities

+  It might seem too little but a little help goes along way any other Data Scientist knows this and every one of them is always ready to help you through any of the steps mentioned as you master Data Science.

+  Here is one such community :

 * [Kaggle](https://www.kaggle.com/)

   The world's largest Data Science community with powerful tools and resources to help you achieve your Data Science goals